ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/proof-of-stake.md

 In BFT-style PoS, validators are randomly assigned the right to propose blocks, but agreeing on which block is canonical is done through a multi-round process where every validator sends a "vote" for some specific block during each round, and at the end of the process all \(honest and online\) validators permanently agree on whether or not any given block is part of the chain.
 Note that blocks may still be chained together; the key difference is that consensus on a block can come within one block, and does not depend on the length or size of the chain after it.

-### What are the benefits of Proof of Stake as opposed to Proof of Work?
+### What are the benefits of Proof of Stake over Proof of Work?

-* No need to consume large quantities of electricity in order to secure a blockchain \(e.g. it's estimated that both Bitcoin and Ethereum burn over $1 million worth of electricity and hardware costs per day as part of their consensus mechanism\).
+* No need to consume large quantities of electricity in order to secure a blockchain. \(It's estimated that both Bitcoin and Ethereum burn over $1 million worth of electricity and hardware costs per day as part of their consensus mechanism.\)
-* Because of the lack of high electricity consumption, there is not as much need to issue as many new coins in order to motivate participants to keep participating in the network.
-It may theoretically even be possible to have negative net issuance, where a portion of transaction fees is "burned" and so the supply goes down over time.
+* Because of the lack of high electricity consumption requirements there is not as much need to issue as many new coins in order to motivate participants to keep participating in the network.
+It may theoretically even be possible to have negative net issuance, where a portion of transaction fees is "burned" thus decreasing the supply over time.
-* Proof of stake opens the door to a wider array of techniques that use game-theoretic mechanism design in order to better discourage centralized cartels from forming and, if they do form, from acting in ways that are harmful to the network \(e.g. like selfish mining in proof of work\).
+* Proof of Stake opens the door to a wider array of techniques that use game-theoretic mechanism design in order to more effectively discourage centralized cartels from forming and, if they do form, from acting in ways that are harmful to the network \(such as selfish mining in Proof of Work\).
-* Reduced centralization risks, as economies of scale are much less of an issue. $10 million of coins will get you exactly 10 times higher returns than $1 million of coins, without any additional disproportionate gains because at the higher level you can afford better mass-production equipment, which is an advantage for Proof-of-Work.
+* Reduced centralization risks, as economies of scale are much less of an issue. $10 million of coins will get you exactly 10 times higher returns than $1 million of coins, without any additional disproportionate gains because at the higher level you can afford better mass-production equipment, which is an advantage for Proof of Work.
-* Ability to use economic penalties to make various forms of 51% attacks vastly more expensive to carry out than proof of work - to paraphrase Vlad Zamfir, "it's as though your ASIC farm burned down if you participated in a 51% attack".
+* Ability to use economic penalties to make various forms of 51% attacks vastly more expensive to carry out than Proof of Work.
+To paraphrase Vlad Zamfir, "it's as though your ASIC farm burned down if you participated in a 51% attack".

 ### What would the equivalent of a 51% attack against Casper look like?